2021 Vault Rankings

 “Corporate services is US based which is at times difficult for Europe.”

 “Job can require many hours, although is not expected to work on weekends.”

 “The run up to filings when the hours required can be very long.”

-The Brattle Group answers complex economic, regulatory, and financial questions for corporations, law firms, and governments around the world.
+The Brattle Group answers complex economic, regulatory, and finance questions for corporations, law firms, and governments around the world.
 Originating in 1990 as a five-person outfit, Brattle combined with Incentives Research, Incorporated in 1995 to strengthen its expertise in energy matters and opened its first office in Cambridge.
-The firm's 300-plus employees—now working from nine offices in the United States, Canada, Spain, Italy, Australia, and the United Kingdom—serve a number of industries, including electric power, financial institutions, infrastructure, natural gas and petroleum, pharmaceuticals and medical devices, and telecommunications and media.
+Today, the firm's 350-plus employees – working from 11 offices in North America, Europe, and Asia-Pacific – serve a number of industries, including energy (such as electric power, infrastructure, natural gas, and petroleum), financial institutions, pharmaceuticals, medical devices, telecom, and media.